Small arms and light weapons (SALW) and mine action (MA)

 In 1999, the Euro-Atlantic Partnership Council (EAPC), which groups Allies and partner countries, established the AHWG on SALW.
 Originally, this Working Group focused only on issues related to the impact of the proliferation of SALW on Alliance’s peacekeeping operations.

 In April 2004, the Working Group’s mandate was broadened to include mine action issues (therefore becoming the AHWG SALW/MA).
-It is one of the few forums in the world that meets on a regular basis (quarterly) to address these specific issues.
-The objective of the Working Group is to contribute to international efforts to reduce the impact of anti-personnel landmines, as well as the threats caused by the illicit trade of SALW.
+It is one of the few forums in the world that meets on a regular basis to address these specific issues.
+The objective of the Working Group is to contribute to international efforts to reduce the threats caused by the illicit trade of SALW and the impact of mines and other unexploded ordnance.

 An annual work programme